 For many computer science educators, Python Tutor is a familiar name —Philip Guo’s wonderful resource has been around for almost a decade.
 During that time, “over five million people in over 180 countries have used Python Tutor to visualize over 75 million pieces of code.”

-Previous research has shown that students who interacted more with an earlier version of Python Tutor outside of class had statistically significant higher midterm exam grades.
-Additionally, use of the visualizer outside of class was correlated with the students’ performance on the three unannounced quizzes.
+Previous research has shown that students who interacted more with an earlier version of Python Tutor outside of class had statistically significantly higher midterm exam grades.
+Additionally, the use of the code visualizer outside of class was correlated with the students’ performance on unannounced quizzes.

 A professor at UC Davis wrote, “I have students who are currently retaking the class in the summer session, since they dropped out in spring, when they were struggling.
 I can see from their reaction in class that this tool has literally been an eye-opener for them - it’s making a huge difference!”

 One student posted, “This tool is particularly helpful when debugging recursive functions.
 I used it for the recursive unit at cs101 and it was a lifesaver.”
 Other students wrote that it was “exactly what I need to solve knotty python questions without cheating” and “exactly what I need to untangle lists and arrays.”